 By Bob DeMarco

-This article is about implementing a solution to a problem with someone living with Alzheimer's disease and having a problem with bowel movements.
+This article is about implementing a solution to a problem - bowel movements, constipation, and Alzheimer's disease.

 I was finally able to implement my solution for one simple reason -- I was learning new and better techniques as an Alzheimer's caregiver over time.